Steam Ovens – a must have for a healthy kitchen

 Steam your way to a healthier you!
-When boiling vegetables in water many vitamins seep out into the water and often this water is then thrown away.
+Boiling vegetables in water causes many vitamins to seep out into the water and often this water is then thrown away.
 Steam cooking ensures the vitamins, minerals and nutrients stay inside your food.
 This means a healthier plate of food for you and your family.
 For example:

 -Broccoli from the steam oven contains 50% more vitamin C than cooked broccoli.

 -Steamed peppers have over 25% more vitamin C than boiled peppers

 -Red peppers cooked in a steam oven contain as many minerals as raw peppers.